pippinbarr/cart253/topics/making/writing-pseudocode.md

         state: idle // At the beginning the tongue isn't moving
 ```

 You can see this is kind of "close" to a JavaScript Object, but not *exactly*.
 We didn't worry about the syntax with all the curly brackets and commas, we just tried to express what the frog is made up of in terms of properties and what would be in those properties.
-We also haven't specified how the state property really works, but it will probably be a string to begin with.
+We also haven't specified how the state property really works, but it will probably be a string.

 ### Fly